A Striking Small Batch Gin ~ that’s no shrinking violet!

 The white design on the bottle is elegant and rather lovely.
 The overall feel of the shape makes it good to pour.

-Parma violets and surprisingly more than a hint of juniper.
+On the nose parma violets and surprisingly more than a hint of juniper.

 Unlike gin liqueurs which often masquerade as gin while being a sneaky 20% abv or thereabouts, Boe Violet is a respectable 41.5% abv.
 And it tastes like it too.
 This is a grown-up violet gin.
 I don’t feel like I’m a 6-year-old in a sweet shop when drinking it.